Pathoschild/smapi-mod-dump/source/Spouses in Ginger Island/docs/custom_spouse.md

 You must know [how the game's schedules work.](https://stardewvalleywiki.com/Modding:Schedule_data)

-Edit the spouse's schedule via ContentPatcher, and add the following token: `mistyspring.spousesisland/CanVisitIsland` as condition.
+1. In the manifest, add `mistyspring.spousesisland` as required.
+2. Add the key "IslandVisit" to the NPC schedule.

 Starting from 10pm, the mod will path spouses to the bed.
-Just make sure their __last schedule point__ is `IslandWest 77 41 0`, followed by `IslandFarmhouse <x> <y>`- the mod will handle things!
+Just make sure their __last schedule point__ is `IslandWest 77 41 0`, the mod will handle things!

 The schedule can include any map in the island (except volcano).